Raylc/Raylc.github.io/_publications/2022-12-10-paper-title-number-8.md

 ---
-title: '[8] Testing the effect of learning conditions and individual motor/cognitive differences on knapping skill acquisition'
+title: '[8] Testing the effect of learning conditions and individual motor cognitive differences on knapping skill acquisition'
 collection: publications
 permalink:
 excerpt: